 - Department of Veterans Affairs (VA) and U.S. Department of Agriculture (USDA) loans: If you qualify for a VA loan (reserved for veterans, active duty service members and qualified surviving spouses) or a USDA loan (aimed at home buyers interested in buying or building a home in a rural community), you may get a lower interest rate than you would with a conventional loan.

 The interest rate on a fixed-rate mortgage is locked in for the life of the loan.
 Adjustable-rate mortgages start with a lower interest rate introductory period usually ranging between 3 – 10 years.

 The lower introductory rate is tempting, but it can adjust up or down based on the current interest rate.
 These adjustments typically happen every 6 months or a year.
 Depending on the interest rate caps set by your loan terms, your interest rate could rise significantly above the introductory rate.

-Lenders usually charge a lower interest rate for a 15-year mortgage than they do for a 30-year mortgage.
+Lenders usually charge a lower interest rate for a 15-year mortgage than a 30-year mortgage.
 Why?
 With a shorter mortgage, the lender knows the loan will be repaid sooner.